tweag/jupyenv/README.md

 ### Kernels

-New kernels are easy to add to jupyterWith.
+New kernels are easy to add to `jupyterWith`.
 Kernels are derivations that expose a `kernel.json` file with all information that is required to run a kernel to the main Jupyter derivation.
 Examples can be found in the [kernels](kernels) folder.